-CCPA Privacy Act Compliance and the “Four Privacy Torts” discussed by Attorney Steve®
+CCPA Privacy Act Compliance and the “Four Privacy Torts” in California discussed by Attorney Steve®

 The California constitution is clear that there is a right to privacy: